-- (a1) Community and Intermediate Probation Conditions.
-In addition to any conditions a court may be authorized to impose pursuant to G.S.
-15A-1343(b1), the court may include any one or more of the following conditions as part of a community or intermediate punishment: - (1) House arrest with electronic monitoring. - (2) Perform community service and pay the fee prescribed by law for this supervision. - (3) Submission to a period or periods of confinement in a local confinement facility for a total of no more than six days per month during any three separate months during the period of probation.
+- (a1) Community and Intermediate Probation Conditions. - In addition to any conditions a court may be authorized to impose pursuant to G.S.
+15A-1343(b1), the court may include any one or more of the following conditions as part of a community or intermediate punishment: - House arrest with electronic monitoring.
+(1) - Perform community service and pay the fee prescribed by law for this (2) supervision. - Submission to a period or periods of confinement in a local confinement (3) facility for a total of no more than six days per month during any three separate months during the period of probation.
 The six days per month confinement provided for in this subdivision may only be imposed as two-day or three-day consecutive periods.
 When a defendant is on probation for multiple judgments, confinement periods imposed under this subdivision shall run concurrently and may total no more than six days per month.
 If the person being ordered to a period or periods of confinement is under the age of 18, that person must be confined in a detention facility approved by the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice to provide secure confinement and care for juveniles or to a holdover facility as defined in G.S.
+7B-1501(11).
+If the person being ordered to a period or periods of confinement reaches the age of 18 years while in confinement, the person may be transported by personnel of the Juvenile Justice Section of the Division, or personnel approved by the Juvenile Justice Section, to the custody of the sheriff of the applicable local confinement facility. - Substance abuse assessment, monitoring, or treatment.
+(4)

-7B-1501(11). - (4) Substance abuse assessment, monitoring, or treatment. - (4a) Abstain from alcohol consumption and submit to continuous alcohol monitoring when alcohol dependency or chronic abuse has been identified by a substance abuse assessment. - (5) Participation in an educational or vocational skills development program, including an evidence-based program. - (6) Submission to satellite-based monitoring, pursuant to Part 5 of Article 27A of Chapter 14 of the General Statutes, if the defendant is described by G.S.
+- (4a) Abstain from alcohol consumption and submit to continuous alcohol monitoring when alcohol dependency or chronic abuse has been identified by a substance abuse assessment. - (5) Participation in an educational or vocational skills development program, including an evidence-based program. - (6) Submission to satellite-based monitoring, pursuant to Part 5 of Article 27A of Chapter 14 of the General Statutes, if the defendant is described by G.S.
 14-208.40(a)(2)."